 About the Author

-Gilbert Ross is the main author of the blog Soul Hiker.
-He writes about personal development, the path to inner change, mindfulness and consciousness.
-Gilbert holds the view that we are at the brink of an unprecedented global shift in technology, culture and spirituality.
+Gilbert Ross is the author of the blog Soul Hiker where he writes about personal development, the path to inner change, mindfulness, and consciousness.
+Gilbert holds the view that we are on the brink of an unprecedented global shift in technology, culture, and spirituality.
 He strongly believes that our present time is an opportunity for big positive leaps both personally and collectively.
-For more great articles by Gilbert make sure to visit his blog and subscribe to his posts here or follow him on Twitter or Facebook.